RTEMS/rtems-docs/c-user/event/directives.rst

     The requested operation was successful.

 :c:macro:`RTEMS_INVALID_ID`
-    There was no task with the specified identifier.
+    There was no task associated with the identifier specified by ``id``.

 .. rubric:: NOTES: